pandas-dev/pandas/doc/source/user_guide/homs_api.rst

 each change that is being made.

 There are a great number of changes that are planned.
-In order to transition in a reasonable manner for users, all changes are behind an experimental "use_hom_api" option.
+In order to transition in a reasonable manner for users, all changes are behind an experimental "api.use_hom" option.
 When enabled, pandas HOMs are subject to breaking changes without notice.
 Users can opt into the new behavior and provide feedback.
 Once the improvements have been made, this option will be declared no longer experimental.
 At this point, any